wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-6.&emsp;Watch your mind for the temptations of the ego, and do not be deceived by it [the ego].
+6. Watch your mind for the temptations of the ego, and do not be deceived by it [the ego].
 <sup>2</sup>It [the ego] offers you nothing.
 <sup>3</sup>When you have given up this voluntary dis-spiriting, you will see how your mind can focus and rise above fatigue and heal.
 <sup>4</sup>Yet you are not sufficiently vigilant against the demands of the ego to disengage yourself.